apache/spark/docs/web-ui.md

 The Stages tab displays a summary page that shows the current state of all stages of all jobs in the Spark application.

-At the beginning of the page is the summary with the count of all stages by status (active, pending, completed, sikipped, and failed)
+At the beginning of the page is the summary with the count of all stages by status (active, pending, completed, skipped, and failed)

 <p style="text-align: center;">
   <img src="img/AllStagesPageDetail1.png" title="Stages header" alt="Stages header" width="30%">